 Basic Reading I is designed for the non-native speaker or any student that may be having trouble in the development of oral language/reading skills and interaction strategies.
 An emphasis will be placed on phonemic awareness and skills related to phonics, dictionary use, and basic reading.
 Enrollment in this course is based upon the student receiving an appropriate score on a placement exam.
+The student must attain a grade of "C" or better to advance.
 This is a three credit hour course.